 - Green edges against soil erosion.
 Small strips of vegetation between agricultural fields can help reduce erosion.
 Related action: the Gulp Valley project carried out in Belgium (NL).

-🎯 The size of your municipality should not limit climate action.
-Prioritising and focusing on mature and cost-effective measures is important when resources are strongly constrained.
+🎯 The size of your municipality shouldn’t limit your climate action strategy.
+Prioritizing and focusing on mature and cost-effective measures is important when resources are strongly constrained.
 Making housing more energy-efficient and mobility more sustainable is the right approach!

 🤝 Unity makes strength (as the Belgian motto says).
 Joining forces with other small municipalities and sharing best practices can make the difference.
-For instance, the intercommunal figure plays an important role in supporting small municipalities.
+For instance, the intercommunal figure plays a vital role in supporting small municipalities.
 In FutureproofedCities, you can learn and share best practices with other peers.

-ℹ️ Asking for help is not a signal of weakness, but of will.
+ℹ️ Asking for help is not a signal of weakness, but will.
 Your regional governments might have tools and platforms to help you succeed in your climate plans (such as FutureproofedCities).
-Remember, you're not alone in the climate journey!
+Remember, you're not alone in your climate action strategy!

-All the above-mentioned measures are available in the standard list of FutureproofedCities.
+☀️FutureproofedCities makes it easy to prioritize, focus, and keep track of concrete climate measures.
+All the measures mentioned above are available in the standard list of FutureproofedCities.
 Go from zero to a climate plan in a blink with inspiration from our starter pack for small municipalities.
-By adding those measures to your plan and setting very ambitious targets, your municipality can reach the goal of the Covenant of Mayors (-40% by 2030).
-Tip: we do advise you to first investigate if there might be other specific measures for your municipality to take. 🙌
+By adding those measures to your climate action strategy and setting very ambitious targets, your municipality can reach the goal of the Covenant of Mayors (-40% by 2030).
+Tip: We advise you first to investigate if there might be other specific measures for your municipality to take.